 How it works

 The student signs in to the Mindful Moment Room and a Mindfulness Instructor meets with them.
 Some instructors may be familiar with the student and their challenges already and might even be personally requested by the student.
 The organization has found that five minutes of targeted discussion followed by 15 minutes of mindfulness practice is usually sufficient for most kids to calm down and feel good about returning to class.
+The video above explains how the program worked in one high school.

 "The mindfulness practice is chosen based on the needs of the student at the time of referral or by student request.
 Most often students are led through a series of breathing exercises, but some scenarios may call for yoga," according to the program's website.